 Students will have the opportunity to join labs in diverse fields, including but not limited to:

-SPARK interns receive a taxable stipend to cover personal expenses.
-The $3,000 stipend will be distributed in two installments – the first in July and the second after completion of all program requirements which are due by August 31.
-If a lab decides to continue to work with the intern, the stipend will not be continued or increased.
-Any further funding provided to the student is up to the discretion of each lab.
+SPARK interns will receive a taxable stipend to cover their personal expenses.
+The $3,000 stipend will be distributed in two installments – the first in July and the second in August.

-Upon the conclusion of the summer, all SPARK interns are invited to present their projects at Research Day.
-Each intern is given five minutes to give an oral presentation in the presence of their mentor, co-mentors, lab members, other interns and (COVID permitting) their families.
-This is their time to showcase everything they have achieved and learned over the course of their internship.
+Upon the conclusion of the summer, all SPARK interns are expected to present their projects at Research Day.
+Each intern is given five minutes to give an oral presentation in the presence of their mentor, co-mentors, lab members, other interns and their families.
+This is an opportunity to showcase everything the students have achieved and learned over the course of their internship.
 Since our interns come from many different backgrounds and complete research in many different fields, it increases their exposure to the possibilities of cancer research.
 It also allows for each student to gain valuable public speaking experience, which they may report on future resumes.

-After all the presentations are complete.
-The SPARK program hosts a reception afterward for all attendees to enjoy.
+Upon conclusion of all presentations, the program hosts a reception for all attendees to enjoy.